Sadhyam: Plot

 After that turmoil, Suhani acquires a job in a fine company, which her parents also encourage.
 On her first day, she acquaints a rough guy, Sandeep, in a tiff; at that end, he chases her as white on rice.
 After a series of donnybrook, Sandeep reveals that he is all around in the things that happened in her life.
 He has been observing Suhani for a long time and dear her cute naughtiness.
 Plus, Sandeep vindicated her and gained employment at his own company.
 Forthwith, she too loves him, and they consummate.
 His whereabouts are unknown from there, so she declares him a betrayal.
 Currently, Suhani approaches Sandeep, where she is startled to notice that Sandeep died three months back.
 Next, Suhani reads Sandeep's diary, through which she realizes that Sandeep wants to approach her parents for their nuptial as a surprise on Suhani's birthday but strangles on the same day.

 Presently, devastated Suhani reaches a graveyard, staggers before her parents' tombs, and recollects another past.
 On the eve of her birthday, their family reaches the temple where Suhani's father, Subramanyam, spots Arms trafficking of a notorious gang.
 Immediately, he informs the Police when, astoundingly, Sandeep appears as a secret agent, of which everyone is unaware.
 He bolts the entire wing, but tragically, he dies in that attack.
 Eventually, the same gangsters slaughter Suhani's parents, which makes her paranoid.
 Ultimately, Suhani backs to Krishna Prasad when, as a flabbergast, she shoots him at point-blank range.
 Here, it discloses countless facts that Krishna Prasad is the one who pulled Anita's leg.
 The forefront of the vicious criminals who slain Suhani's parents.
 Above all, he is none other than Sandeep's father, who assassinated him.
 At last, Sandeep's re-entry jolts Suhani after safeguards from the danger.
 Finally, the movie ends on a happy note with the fuse of Sandeep & Suhani.

+Production

+Priyamani played a glamorous role in the film similar to her previous film Pravarakhyudu.

 Soundtrack

-Music composed & lyrics written by Chinni Charan.
+Music composed and lyrics written by Chinni Charan.
 Music released on Madhura Entertainment Audio Company.
+The audio release function took place on 20 January 2010 at Prasad Labs in Hyderabad.
+Tammareddy Bharadwaja, Bellamkonda Suresh, Sridhar Lagadapati and Madhu Shalini attended the function as chief guests.
+Nalgonda Gaddar also sang a song for the soundtrack.